ljcucc/legcy-wiki/md/cas.md

 > \> `2*x`

-or using the offical sandbox webpage for testing ideas:
+or using the offical sandbox webpage for testing ideas: http://algebrite.org/sandboxes/latest-stable/sandbox.html

-<iframe class="custom" style="padding: 16px;" height="400" src="http://algebrite.org/sandboxes/latest-stable/sandbox.html"></iframe>